Nearly 54% of marketers consider email marketing to be the most effective aspect of digital marketing. Plus, executing it is one of the easiest tasks.

 Another important aspect of email marketing: Target Audience.
 After deciding the audience you want to target, achieving your goals becomes more convenient than before.

 Your research will inform you about how your audience will possibly react to a certain email.
-Therefore, you will be able to prepare an email marketing strategy that is more personalised to your target audience; hence increasing your chances of succeeding.
+Therefore, you will be able to prepare an email marketing strategy that is more personalized to your target audience; hence increasing your chances of succeeding.

 Step 3: Use An Email Finder